Hooman's Friend

 Above-average trainability but requires dedication by the owner

-Keep your dog healthy with plenty of exercises, high-quality nutrition, and vaccinations and reduce plastic and toxic intake through toys and accessories.
-Choose natural plant-based products to improve their quality of life and reduce your carbon pawprint.
+Keep your dog healthy with plenty of exercise, high-quality nutrition, and vaccinations.
+Reduce plastic and toxic intake through toys and accessories.
+Choose natural plant-based products to improve your dog's quality of life and reduce your carbon footprint.

 Hungarian Vizslas are very mouthy and like to chew on stuff.
-They will do well with our natural rope dog toys from plant-based materials.
-The weight of the toy will also tire them out effectively.
+They will do well with our natural rope dog toys made from plant-based materials.
+The weight of the toy will also effectively tire them out.
 In addition, the linked article outlines the plastic and toxic dyes in dog products.

 The more aware you are of the above diseases, the higher the chances you can catch them early and contact the vet immediately.
 Like with a child, be mindful of required vaccinations, risks and even hazards outside your home.